-This section aims to provide you with the latest updates and advice to help you manage your teams.
+This section aims to provide you with updates and advice to help you manage your teams.

-NHS England has now published their workforce guidance for mental health, learning disabilities and autism, and specialised commissioning services during the coronavirus pandemic (PDF).
+It should be read in conjunction with NHS England's workforce guidance for mental health, learning disabilities and autism, and specialised commissioning services during the coronavirus pandemic (PDF).

 If you are leading or managing a team: